Is Bilingualism a Fiction? Poll Highlights Divide Between Quebec and Other Provinces

 Interestingly, 60% of respondents in Quebec believe that provinces other than New Brunswick and their own should adopt bilingualism.

 In contrast, only 26% of respondents outside Quebec share this view.
+Many Canadians in other provinces see bilingualism as unnecessary or impractical, particularly in areas where French speakers are a small minority.

 Moreover, a significant majority of Quebec respondents (55%) advocate for both French and English as official languages within their province, compared to only 22% in other parts of Canada.